AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/facebook-ads.md

  ![](../assets/Facebook_Access_Popup.png)

-You will be taken through a series of steps to allow MBI to access data from your Public Profile, Facebook ads and related stats. \"Okay\" these steps to continue.
+You will be taken through a series of steps to allow MBI to access data from your Public Profile, Facebook ads and related stats.
+"Okay" these steps to continue.

 ## Select Facebook Ads Accounts for pulling data {#stepthree}